marko-js/website/src/routes/docs/language.md

 > TODO: Move this to concise mode docs but link to it from getting-started.md [name=Doctor P]

 > [!IMPORTANT]
-> Text at the root of a template (outside any tags) must be prefixed with the [concise syntax's `--`](./concise-syntax.md#text) to denote it is text.
+> Text at the root of a template (outside any tags) must be prefixed with the [concise syntax's text marker (`--`)](./concise-syntax.md#text) to denote it is text.
 The parser starts in concise mode and would otherwise try to parse what you meant to be text as a concise tag declaration.
 >
 > ```marko
 > -- Root level text